sonnenhaft/xm-charts/README.md

 ### TODO List:

-0. Make hover state on selected node element to look more like on design.
+1. When network width is smaller than network height, tooltip positioning is bad.
-1. Network should appear in the center of the page.
+2. Make hover state on selected node element to look more like on design.
-3. Update move on zoomed network grid - now broken if zoomed - move overs too early
+3. Arrows